NinkoHD/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 **Belt**: None.
 Or the best belt you looted
 - There are no good guaranteed belts we can purchase for an affordable price.
 See itemization below for things you are looking for in a belt.

-**Shield Slots**: MC's Armband, Energy Shield
+**Shield Slots**: Energy Shield, (or whatever shield you choose to use.
-- The Armband gives us +1 to Constitution, which in turn gives MC more HP.
-The Energy Shield is equipped to mitigate damage from blasters, which is primarily used at Peragus when walking through mines.
+- The Energy Shield is equipped to mitigate damage from blasters, which is primarily used at Peragus when walking through mines.
 There are a couple sections in this run where Energy Shields will be helpful for MC and other party members.

 The majority of our equipment is attained in Nar Shaddaa.
 For the early game, we will make use of a pair of Vibroswords, though some exceptions can be made depending on the randomization the shops have.